 Value of contracts: Unknown.
 ‘Extra-budgetary interventions’ between 2007 and 2015 totaled between USD 4.5 and USD 7.2 billion, but other contracts from budgetary funds may also have been involved.
 Initial investigatory committee studies contracts amounting to over USD 19 billion.

-Bashir Yuguda, former Minister of State Finance (2014-15), arrested 1 Nov.
-2015.
-Charged 14 Dec. on 19 counts of fraud, money laundering and criminal breach of trust.
+Bashir Yuguda – former minister of state finance (2014-15); charged in December 2015 with 19 counts of fraud, money laundering, and criminal breach of trust.

-Chief Raymond Dokpesi, owner of a Lagos-based private TV station, arrested 1 Dec.
-2015.
+Chief Raymond Dokpesi – owner of a Lagos-based private TV station; arrested Dec.
+1, 2015.